-Mines on epithermal veins that were drilled and built by the IMPACT team on the Zacualpan property include the Cuchara Silver Mine (currently in operation), San Ramon Mine (currently in operation), the Veta Negra open pit mine (currently in operation), Alacran Gold-Silver Mine (currently in operation), San Patricio (Chivo) Silver Mine (operated 2017-2018), Carlos Pacheco Gold-Copper Mine (on care and maintenance), Chivo Silver Mine (operated 2007-2012), the Noche Buena Silver Mine (operated 2010-2014) and the Mirasol Silver Mine (operated 2014-2017), as well as the Capire VMS open pit silver mine (being assessed for restart of operations).
+Mines on epithermal veins that were drilled and built by the IMPACT team on the Zacualpan property include the Cuchara Silver Mine (currently in operation), San Ramon Mine (currently in operation), Veta Negra open pit mine (currently in operation), Alacran Gold-Silver Mine (currently in operation), Carlos Pacheco Gold Mine (planned restart of operations), the Noche Buena Silver Mine (operated 2010-2014; planned restart of operations), Chivo Silver Mine (operated 2007-2012), San Patricio (Chivo) Silver Mine (operated 2017-2018), and the Mirasol Silver Mine (operated 2014-2017), as well as the Capire VMS open pit silver mine (being assessed for restart of operations).
 Exploration is continuing with the goal of finding and developing new mines for the Company.
 Recent exploration highlights were as follows: